 My mantel is still a work in progress, as I need to swap out the white candles and middle picture.
-This year, I decided to layer a brown shutter jut to give it a bit of an autumn feel.
+This year, I decided to layer a brown shutter I found at a yard sale just to give it a bit of an autumn feel.
 The glass candle holders are favorites because they can be dressed up for any occasion.

 If you are wanting to add a few more fall touches, don’t forget the power of Spray Paint.
 These were some scary, plastic $0.25 jack-o-lanterns that got new life with some Rustoleum Heirloom White Spray paint.
 Now, I LOVE them, don’t you?

-That’s just a sneak peek of some of the fall fun I’ve been having around my house and thanks to Pier 1 for sending me some gift cards, I get to share a $50 Gift card with one of you!!!
-YAY!!
+That’s just a sneak peek of some of the fall fun I’ve been having around my house.

 Honestly, have you been to Pier 1 recently?
 It just sparks my creativity the longer I am there.
 Since there’s a store near where my kids take co-op classes, I’ve been popping in more frequently just because as soon as I enter, it relaxes me and gives me such a vision for my home.